 Why dividend matters

-REITs like Equity Residential (EQR) must pay at least 90% of the taxable income to investors as dividends.
+REITs such as EdR must pay at least 90% of taxable income to investors as dividends.
 For REITs, dividends come primarily from the relatively stable and predictable stream of rents paid by the tenants who occupy the properties.
-Rental rates usually rise during periods of inflation because many lease rates are tied to inflation.
-As a result, REIT dividends are protected, to a large extent, from the long-term effects of rising prices.
+Rental rates usually rise during periods of inflation as many lease rates are tied to inflation.
+As a result, REIT dividends are protected to a large extent from the long-term effects of rising prices.

-Equity Residential’s FFO (funds from operations) rose to $3.17 per share in 2014.
-This was a record for the company.
-Bolstered by higher FFO, the company increased its dividend by 8.10% to a total of $2 per common share in fiscal 2014—compared to $1.85 per share in 2013.
-This is the highest dividend paid by the company since its inception.
-With a rise in the dividend in 1H15, Equity Residential is now on course to pay around $2.21 per share this fiscal year.
+As mentioned in the previous article, EdR’s (EDR) FFO increased to $1.80 per share in 2014 compared to $1.43 per share in 2013.
+Bolstered by higher FFO, the company increased its dividend by 9.5% to a total of $1.38 per common share in fiscal 2014 compared to $1.26 per share in 2013.
+This is the highest dividend paid by the company since 2009.
+With the dividend increase in the first three quarters of 2015 to $1.10, EdR is on course to pay around $1.47 per share this fiscal year.

 FFO payout ratio

-The FFO payout ratio is the dividend declared per common share divided by the diluted FFO per common share for a given period.
-The FFO payout ratio provides investors with relevant and useful information.
-It measures the portion of FFO being declared as dividends to shareholders.
-The FFO payout ratio was 66.80% in 2010.
-It fell to 55.80% in 2012.
-Buoyed by a higher dividend, the FFO payout ratio improved to 60.70% in 2014.
+FFO payout ratio is the dividend declared per common share divided by diluted FFO per common share for a given period.
+FFO payout ratio provides investors relevant and useful information, as it measures the portion of FFO being declared as dividends to shareholders.
+EdR’s FFO payout ratio increased consecutively since 2010 to 2013.
+The FFO payout ratio was 57.8% in 2010, which increased to 87.8% in 2013.
+However, it declined to 76.2% in 2014.